Acceptable Use Policy

 - MU is committed to privacy and will not routinely inspect the contents of your computer files.

 - MU provides uncensored access to materials on the campus network or the Internet unless those materials violate federal or state laws.

 For more detailed information on current acceptable use guidelines, or to report a potential violation, view MU’s Acceptable Use Policy.

-- Limited Access to the Law School Computer Lab – In order to use the computer lab you must be a current MU law student.
-Access to the computer lab is a privilege and is not transferable to non-law students.
-You may not let your family use the lab for any purpose.
+- Limited Access to the Law School Computer Equipment – In order to use the law school’s computers, you must be a current MU law student.
+Access to the computers is a privilege and is not transferable to non-law students.
+You may not let your family use law school computers for any purpose.

-- Computer Availability and Priority of Use – Computers in back of the lab are available during regular library service hours on a first-come, first-served basis.
-Computer training classes held in the front room of the lab take priority over individual use.
-An ADA workstation is available in Room 119 of the lab.
-Students who require access to this equipment in order to be able to access library resources have priority.
-All decisions as to the use of the computers are at the discretion of the Library Director, the Associate Director, or the Automation Librarian.
+- Computer Availability and Priority of Use – Computers are available during regular library service hours on a first-come, first-served basis.
+All decisions as to the use of the computers are at the discretion of the library director, the associate director, or the automation librarian.

 - Assumption of the Risk – The MU Law Library and MU School of Law make no guarantee with respect to any equipment, programs, or other materials in the computer lab.
 The entire risk as to the quality and performance of the computer equipment, programs, and documentation is with the user.
 The lab is not responsible for loss of data due to faulty programs or equipment.